 Little Women by Louisa May Alcott A novel that chronicles the joys and sorrows of the four March sisters as they grow into young ladies in mid-19th century New England.
+Pride and Prejudice by Jane Austen In early nineteenth-century England, a spirited young woman copes with the suit of a snobbish gentleman, as well as the romantic entanglements of her four sisters.
 Fahrenheit 451 by Ray Bradbury A totalitarian regime has ordered all books to be destroyed, but one of the book burners suddenly realizes their merit in a chilling novel of a frightening near-future world.
-Jane Eyre by Charlotte Bronte Growing up in the home of a cruel aunt and a harsh charity school, Jane Eyre, an orphaned young woman, accepts employment as a governess at Thornfield Hall and soon finds herself in love with her employer, the enigmatic Rochester.
+Wuthering Heights by Emily Bronte The stormy passion between Catherine and Heathcliff mirrors the powerful moods of the Yorkshire moors, in this classic novel of love, loss, revenge and the supernatural.
 David Copperfield by Charles Dickens Young David Copperfield endures hardships as a child laborer in this partly autobiographical classic reflecting social conditions in 19th century England.
 The Three Musketeers by Alexandre Dumas D'Artagnan, an impetuous young man determined to join the King's Musketeers, finds himself in an alliance with three of the group's finest swordsmen as they try to foil a plot by scheming Cardinal Richelieu and his agent, the wicked Lady de Winter.
 The Great Gatsby by F. Scott Fitzgerald This classic novel portrays the Jazz Age and all its decadence and excess as it follows the life of Jay Gatsby, a newly rich man obsessed with money, power and glamour.
 Lord of the Flies by William Golding A classic study of human nature which depicts the degeneration of a group of schoolboys marooned on a desert island.

-Brave New World by Aldous Huxley Huxley's terrifying prophetic novel describes the socialized horrors of a futuristic utopian society devoid of individual freedom.
+Brave New World by Aldous Huxley Huxley's terrifying prophetic novel describes the horrors of a futuristic utopian society devoid of individual freedom.